Is your furnace not turning on? Many homeowners discover that their furnace is not working when they need it most.

 A faulty or dirty ignition or sensor is a relatively easy fix, so follow these steps, and you may be able to solve the problem yourself.

-First, you need to turn off the gas to the furnace.
+First, you need to turn off the gas in the furnace.
 Then, remove the front panel to find the ignitor or ignition sensor.
 This is typically located near the burners.

 If the sensor or ignitor is dirty, it will need to be cleaned.
 Remove it with a screwdriver and clean it while being careful not to break it.